The Unofficial BITX40 FAQ

 Do I need a Ham Radio License?

 Yes.
 You need a General Amateur Radio License (in the US) to transmit.
 To listen, you do not.
 But who wants to just listen?
 Get the General license.
-It’s Not That Hard.
+It’s Not That Hard and the ARRL General License Manual makes it easy.
+You don’t even need to learn morse code.

 Where do I go if I need help with my BITX40?